enactjs/templates/packages/moonstone/README.md

 # @enact/template-moonstone

-A template generator for @enact/cli to create Enact-based Cordova applications.
+A template generator for @enact/cli to create Enact-based moonstone applications.

 ## Installation